 Providers nationwide tend to currently give prescriptions for patients with more opioid pills than are necessary.
 The pain will be over and the patient will be stuck with unused medications sitting in their homes.
 We are developing new best practices that will give the appropriate amount for a patient to eliminate the leftovers.

 Unused medications in a home becomes a risk for accidental misuse or purposely taken for drug abuse.
-Some studies have shown that two-thirds of all opioids misused and abused come from family members or friends — 80 percent of heroin users began with prescription opioids.
+Some studies have shown that two-thirds of all opioids misused come from family members or friends — 80 percent of heroin users began with prescription opioids.

 To achieve the 40 percent reduction, Intermountain has already provided training to about 2,500 caregivers within its system, with plans to expand training to additional prescribers in Utah and Idaho communities.
 Intermountain is adding prompts and default order sets into its electronic health records to help reduce the number of tablets prescribed.